 Where can I get my drugs checked?

 Drug checking takes place at community partner sites such as overdose prevention sites (OPS) and supervised consumptions sites (SCS) around BC.
 Drug checking has also been offered at some music festivals in BC, such as Basscoast and Shambhala, as well as some smaller community pop-up events.
-Find our some of the locations where you can get your drugs tested with and FTIR and test strips here.
+To find locations near you where you can get your drugs checked, click here.

 Drugs checking can tell you a lot about your substances but not everything!